-What towns are in each County of Hudson Valley, NY?
+What towns are in each County of the Hudson Valley, NY?

 Westchester County is a large county and has 6 cities, 19 towns, and 23 villages.

 These include: Ardsley, Bedford, Briarcliff Manor, Bronxville, Buchanan, Cortlandt, Croton-on-Hudson, Dobbs Ferry, Eastchester, Elmsford, Greenburgh, Harrison, Hastings-on-Hudson, Irvington, Larchmont, Lewisboro, Mamaroneck, Mount Kisco, Mount Pleasant, Mount Vernon, New Castle, New Rochelle, North Castle, North Salem, Ossining, Peekskill, Pelham, Pelham Manor, Pleasantville, Port Chester, Pound Ridge, Rye, Rye Brook, Scarsdale, Sleepy Hollow, Somers, Tarrytown, Tuckahoe, White Plains, Yonkers, Yorktown Heights.

 Rockland County has 5 towns, 19 villages, but no cities.
 It is the smallest county in the state and is approximately 15 miles from NYC at its closest point.